-Also known as Menveo, Menactra.
+Also known as Menveo, Menactra or MenQuadfi.
 This vaccine is effective against the most common meningococcal infections caused by serogroups A, C, W, and Y.

 One dose of meningococcal conjugate vaccine administered at age 16 or older is required.
 Age 23 or older exempt.